jprince14/BingTool/README.md

 7) Run BingTool once a day to get maximum rewards.
 After running BingTool for the first time start at step 3 for all subsequent runs.

 8) The tool can be set up to run automatically by the windows scheduler or cron.
-It can also be run in headless mode on a VPS such as AWS.
+It can also be run in headless mode on remote linux servers including Amazon Web Services.

 # Tips